UPACM/algolympics-site/src/2024/data/faq.md

 <br />
 <hr />

-The online elimination round will run from **February 17, 8:00 PM to February 27, 8:00 PM.** Those who passed will be invited to the final round, which will then be held on **March 25, 2023, 1:00 PM to 6:00 PM**.
+The online elimination round will run from **February 16, 8:00 PM to February 26, 8:00 PM.** Those who passed will be invited to the final round, which will then be held on **March 25, 2024, 1:00 PM to 6:00 PM**.

 # Who can join?

 <br />
 <hr />

-A single proper team consists of one (1) to three (3) team members, each of which is:
+A single proper team consists of three (3) team members, each of which is:

 - an undergraduate student from a degree program at the sponsoring institution,
 - has not graduated, and